Create a Cozy Space for Winter Get-togethers

 Shorter winter days also mean fewer hours of natural daylight.
 Fortunately, this is an easy problem to solve.
 The Spruce says to, “add more lighting and readjust timers to illuminate your outdoor spaces.
 Lighting fixtures can be solar and LED, along with different types, like path markers, spotlights, and patio string lights.”
 The options are practically endless—I think we’ll be going with a combination of the twinkle lights below and perhaps a few of these awesome floating light cubes.

 Your space is getting closer to ready!
 Now it’s time to add weatherproof furniture and cozy accessories to really pull your space together.
 Who doesn’t love some comfy pillows and warm throw blankets?
 For some added convenience, try having a weatherproof outdoor storage bin for your pillows and blankets when you aren’t using them.

 Winter in Oregon can already be difficult.
-Take care of your social needs in a safe way by taking some time to nurture your outdoor spaces this year.
+Take a breath of fresh air and spend some time nurturing your outdoor spaces this year.
 Imagine what a relief it will be to still have friends and family over around the fire, rain or shine!
-I hope you found these tips helpful—stay tuned for more here on pieceofpdx.com
+I hope you found these tips helpful—stay tuned for more here on the Piece of PDX blog!